ec-intaros/opendap-xarray-use-cases/README.md

 #### Reference Plots
 The reference plots are generated for the available variables of the filtered xarrays.
 On the y-axis is shown the TIME of the measurement (in float format, which needs to be converted to datetime format), and on the x-axis is the DEPTH of the measurement.

-This notebook shows how to generate two types of plots:
+This Notebook shows how to generate two types of plots:
 * Plotting individual Variables per individual Platform
 * Plotting individual Variables across aggregated Platforms

-The first plot is more straightforward, as it automatically generates plot(s) of the variable(s) that has(have) been generated in the Data Filtering section.
+The first plot is straightforward, as it automatically generates plot(s) of the variable(s) that has(have) been generated in the Data Filtering section.
 The example plots below represent the Sea Water Temperature and Pressure between 0-20 meters for the selected locations of the platform GT.
 ![image](./images/ref_0-20_individual.png)

 The second plot is more complex, as it needs an additional operation before executing.
-This consists on generating and then aggregating all data across all platforms, for a specific variable.
+This consists in generating and then aggregating all data across all platforms, for a specific variable.
 To do so, the dimensions of the DEPTH of the variables of all platforms must be equal, otherwise it is not possible to combine them into a new, aggregated, xarray.
 Two options are provided to accomplish this:
 * Aggregate with minimum DEPTH elements, i.e. use minimum common DEPTH across all platforms' DEPTHs
 * Aggregate with maximum DEPTH elements, i.e. use maximum DEPTH across all platforms' DEPTHs, and fill empty values with nans